logicalclocks/hopsworks/docs/compute/jupyter.md

 Jupyter server is using the same configuration options as the Jobs service to run notebooks.
 Currently, the `Spark/PySpark` and `Python` configuration options are supported.
 For more information on how to set these options, see the [Jobs](./jobs.md) section and for more information on how to work with Spark and Jupyter in Hopsworks see the `Jupyter + Spark on Hopsworks` below.
-If you would like to switch between configurations, you will to shut down Jupyter server first.
+If you would like to switch between configurations, you will have to shut down the running Jupyter server first.

 After starting a Spark/PySpark notebook, you can view monitoring and logging information as shown in the image below.
 For Spark/PySpark notebooks, this information is identical to the information provided when running Spark/PySpark jobs